bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-explained-episode-81:-bitcoin-core-25.0.md

 Sjors Provoost: 00:12:53

 Yeah.
 You paste it in the command line, but there's no reason this could not be added to the user interface too.
 It's just that you'll have to paste something magical that you probably don't understand so that's a bit dangerous.

 Aaron van Wirdum: 00:13:07

 Okay.
 So far, Bitcoin Core could understand it, and you could receive the coins.
 But they were sitting there in your wallet, and you couldn't actually spend them.

-Sjors Provoost: 00:13:08

-Yeah.

-Aaron van Wirdum:

 Sounds like being able to spend them is a pretty good upgrade.

 Sjors Provoost: 00:13:15